Convolutional Deep Kernel Machines: Background

-where $\text{GP-ELBO}\b{\Y_\text{t}; \G^L_\text{ii}, \G^L_\text{ti}, \G^L_\text{tt}}$ is the ELBO for a sparse Gaussian process with data $\Y_\text{t}$ and kernel $\K(\G_L$) which measures the performance of the model on training data (see Appendix \ref{sec:app:gpelbo} for further details).
-The likelihood function for this GP can take many forms; we consider two different likelihoods: categorical and Gaussian (Gaussian likelihoods are analogous to squared-error regression used in the NNGP literature, such as~\citet{novak2018bayesian,matthews2018gaussian}; see Appendix~\ref{sec:app:likelihood}).
+where $\text{GP-ELBO}\b{\Y_\text{t}; \G^L_\text{ii}, \G^L_\text{ti}, \G^L_\text{tt}}$ is the ELBO for a sparse GP with data $\Y_\text{t}$ and kernel $\K(\G_L$), and contains a likelihood term which measures the performance of the model on training data.
+We consider two different likelihoods: categorical and Gaussian (see Appendix \ref{sec:app:gpelbo} for further details).
 This scheme is efficient, with time complexity $\mathcal{O}(L(P_\text{i}^3 + P_\text{i}^2 P_\text{t}))$, both because the KL terms in the sparse DKM objective depend only on $\G_\text{ii}$, and because obtaining predictions and computing the performance term in the DKM objective requires only the diagonal of $\G_\text{tt}^\ell$ (which mirrors the requirements for the GP ELBO; see \citealp{dkm} for details).